-- Employed by the school, including the headteacher and volunteers. - Employed in units or bases that are attached to the school.
+- Employed by the school, including the Executive Headteacher, Head of School and volunteers. - Employed in units or bases that are attached to the school.

 This document does not apply to:

 - Peripatetic staff members who are centrally employed by the LA. - School catering staff employed by Warrington Borough Council. - Employees of external contractors.